saquibulhassan/acl-laravel-spatie/readme.md

 }
 ```

 We can modify this file as per as our requirements.
+The create & edit permission are omitted when you need API.

 ### Middleware